 • Limit your consumption of dairy products.

-Patient sometimes remain asymptomatic with episodes of flare-ups.
+The patient sometimes remains asymptomatic with episodes of flare-ups.
 The disease is incurable, only symptomatic relief is given by medicines.

-Medicines should be continued for long time to stop symptoms from returning.
+Medicines should be continued for a long time to stop symptoms from returning.

 Why not ask your query directly to Dr. Thind’s team?
 Get an expert opinion FOR FREE!